 Plamann Park is a large county park located in North Appleton, and it’s one of our favorite things to do in Appleton!
 This is a great park to visit year-round.
-You can watch the seasons change on nature and hiking trails, there is great sledding in the winter and a lake with inflatables for the summer.
-You won’t want to miss visiting the young barnyard animals at the Children’s Farm that is open in the summer months right here at Plamann Park.
+You can watch the seasons change on nature and hiking trails; sledding in the winter and a swim at the lake with inflatables in the summer.
+You won’t want to miss visiting the young barnyard animals at the Children’s Farm, which is open in the summer months!
 There is so much to explore – pack a picnic and head out for a day of fun!

 The Plamann Park Children’s Farm

 The Children’s Farm opened in 1989 and has continued to host young animals on loan from local farms each summer.
 The animals are cared for by trained staff and are fed diets recommended by their home farms.
 So, while there is not an opportunity to feed the animals here, your kiddos will still get a good amount of interaction and petting when the animals wander over to say ‘hello’.
 You’ll find pigs, goats, calves, rabbits, and maybe other surprise visitors for the season.
 It is a perfect spot to spend a slow morning or afternoon playing and exploring, so definitely pack snacks or a picnic lunch.
 This is one of our favorite spots to visit with toddlers and preschoolers!

 2023 Children’s Farm Season